-Where it all began
+The tiny, forgotten island where it all began

-Coffee straight from the roastery
+The last coffee shop to serve coffee straight from the roastery

 The best way to get your caffeine shot is heading straight to Torrefazione Cannaregio according to our Spotter Annamaria.